Dust Collection Fire Prevention

 Fire Suppression Options

 Internal, automated fire suppression systems are an essential fire safety element.
-There are three basic types of fire suppression systems to choose from.
+These are the two most common types of fire suppression systems for dust collectors today.

 • Sprinkler System: A water-based sprinkler system is a simple and economical option for dust collector fire suppression.
 The sprinkler head port is mounted directly into the filter cabinet and connected to the facility water system.
 It sprays the cabinet with water if a fire is detected, extinguishing the flames.